Kli16/YoRPG_ADVENT/README.md

 ## NEW FEATURES
 **Sunday, November 27, 2016: Kevin Li**
-	-Different types of monsters
+	1.Different types of monsters

 ## CODE UPDATES
 **Sunday, November 27, 2016: Kevin Li**
-	-Four new monster subclasses were made: Ghoul, DuneThresher, Goat, and DarkDemon -each Monster subclass has different stats
+	1. Four new monster subclasses were made: Ghoul, DuneThresher, Goat, and DarkDemon
+    2. each Monster subclass has different stats
-    -The driver file was changed:
+    3. The driver file was changed:
     	-a new array of the 4 Monster subclasses was added -every time the game is run, a subclass of the Monsters array is selected by random